Wealden District Council

 In Year 3 we are looking to deliver the following projects between April 2024 – March 2025:

-• A further programme of town centre events following the success of the year 1 events.
+• A further programme of town centre events following the success of the Streets of Wealden and Journey’s Festival of Dance events in years 1 & 2.

 • ESCC Business Support project continues.